 IELTS Test Dates India 2026: Schedule, Registration Guide & How to Book

-IELTS in India is jointly administered by IDP India and the British Council, with test centres operated in partnership with local institutions.
+IELTS in India is administered exclusively by IDP Education India — the sole IELTS provider in India since 31-July-2021, when the British Council exited Indian IELTS test administration.
+Test centres are operated by IDP in partnership with local institutions.
 In 2026, there are two delivery formats: Computer-Delivered IELTS (CD-IELTS), which is available almost daily at major centres, and Paper-Based IELTS (PB-IELTS), which runs on fixed dates 2–4 times per month.
 Both formats test the same skills, have the same difficulty level, and produce identical TRFs (Test Report Forms).
 The only differences are the medium of delivery and the result turnaround — CD-IELTS results arrive in 3–5 business days, while PB-IELTS results take 13 calendar days.

 ← Swipe left to see more columns →